hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

 <img src="../charts/tf_remote_s3_backend.png" width="800">

-Tips: to avoid falling into chicken and egg problem, if you want to destroy your backend infra (S3+DynamoDB) you need to follow these steps:
+Tips: If you want to destroy your backend infra (S3+DynamoDB), since your state files of S3 and backend infra are stored in that exact S3, to avoid falling into chicken and egg problem, you need to follow these steps:
 1. Comment out remote backend and migrate states to local backend
 2. Comment out all backend resources configs, run apply to get rid of them.
 Or you can run destroy.